 1. Stable funding.
 Grant writers do not work on commission.
 If you are somehow able to cajole a grant writer into working for a percentage of a grant award, you’re not getting a good grant writer.
 Wait until you have plenty of funds to pay someone before trying to do so.
 Also, there’s a Catch-22 with grant writing.
 Foundations want to see that you have money coming in before they give you money.
 They want to make sure your organization isn’t going to fold, that their investment won’t go to waste.
 Make sure you can prove that before you submit a grant.
+And before trying to hire grant writers for nonprofits.

 2. Accomplishments.
 You can certainly start a new program through a grant, but you cannot start a new organization with one, unless you know someone at a big foundation who can help you get a grant.
 Wait until you have some accomplishments to speak of, to prove to the funding organization that you’re ready to handle their money.